ipspace/netlab/docs/prefix.md

 ## Example

 The following lab topology defines two prefixes.
-One of them has a static IPv4 and a static IPv6 subnet and uses the sequential IP address allocation method.
+One has a static IPv4 and a static IPv6 subnet and uses the sequential IP address allocation method.
 The second prefix uses the **lan** pool:

 ```yaml
 prefix: